Trained Professional Parent Coordination

 -- This PC believes parents love their children and want to do the right thing for them.
 That being said, children can really get hurt, sometimes permanently, when parents won't adhere to court orders, or work together for the sake of their children.
 That's where a PC can help.
 Sincera Wellness, LLC is committed to supporting and educating the community, school, church, business, parents and families in understanding what is entailed in divorce and coparenting.

--- Sincera Wellness, as a Certified Facilitator offers the excellent "One Heart, Two Homes" curriculum, created by therapists Jay and Tammy Daughtry of Coparenting International.
-The "One Heart, Two Homes" program is endorsed by nationally-recognized and respected leaders in the counseling, ministerial, and legal professions, and is supported by clinical research as well.
-This is a realistic, helpful resource, whether it's utilized in counseling, Parent Coordination, or as a part of divorce / coparenting in general.
-It is also available to be offered in churches, and other groups.
+-- As a Certified Facilitator, Sincera Wellness offers the excellent "One Heart, Two Homes" curriculum, created by licensed LPC, LMFT therapists Jay and Tammy Daughtry, founders of Coparenting International, and the Center for Modern Family Dynamics.
+The "One Heart, Two Homes" program is endorsed by nationally-recognized and respected leaders in the counseling, pastoral, and legal professions, and is supported by clinical research as well.
+It is available to be offered in churches, and other groups.
 Contact us if you would like this proven program introduced to your group or church, or for a speaking engagement about divorce, blended families, or coparenting topics.